Curriculum Applied critical archaeology and heritage

 Pottery Digitization (2 CFU)

-Place: Department of History and cultures, Piazza S. Giovanni in Monte 2, Bologna, Aula Morandi
+Place: Department of History and Cultures, Piazza S. Giovanni in Monte 2, Bologna, Aula Morandi

-Mail: nicolo.marchetti@unibo.it; gabriele.giacosa3@unibo.it; gallerani.vale@gmail.com.
+Contacts: nicolo.marchetti@unibo.it; gabriele.giacosa3@unibo.it; gallerani.vale@gmail.com.

-By learning how to digitize pottery fragments and complete shapes, students will acquire an important professional skill which is nowadays highly requested in the field of archaeological research, especially for scientific and editorial purposes.
+At the end of the laboratory, students will have acquired a complete framework of the multiple methodological steps in the analysis of material data and an in-depth knowledge of open-source tools for digitizing and publishing ceramic documentation.
+By learning these features, students will acquire an important professional skill which is nowadays highly requested in the field of archaeological research, especially for scientific and editorial purposes.

 Suggested readings: